aep/afunix_polyfill/README.md

 - theoretically posix compliant
 - bullshit and NIH free

+A word of warning: this is an experiment or proof-of-concept or RFC.
+If you need something usable, check back 2017.

 The backstory originates from ubus (aep-ubus, not openwrt-ubus), which supports aproximatly the same messaging directives as dbus without a server.